 When an employee’s sense of purpose and growth aligns with the company’s mission, employers can expect a stronger level of employee engagement, loyalty, and a greater likelihood of recommending the company to others.
 Companies and employees can work together to identify the areas where an employee’s and a company’s sense of purpose intersect to create better alignment.

-Career pathing can take many different forms.
+Career paths can take many different forms.
 Some organizations have traditional career ladders, and each step of the ladder represents a step up in organizational hierarchy and responsibility.
 The “lowest” rung is typically an individual contributor.
 Sometimes, a transition to a managerial role is required to step up to a higher rung.
 Other times, climbing the leader means an increased level of specialization, and a narrower but deeper focus.

 Today, a straight climb to the top is very rare.
 This is why many companies view career pathing through the lens of a career lattice—a flexible approach for career building—will work better for most companies.
 Employees might make lateral moves or take a step back while trying their hand at a different function of the company.